 Johnny learned to live in nature and to understand the wonderful world of animals.
 It gave Mama Doe much pleasure to see her strange child roll on the green hills playing joyfully with wild hares, rabbits, badgers, squirrels, frogs, foxes, fawns, moose and many other animals.

 One thing little Johnny remembered from his old days was decorating a big pine tree his daddy had brought in the house.
-So every winter, Johnny planted a pine branch in the earth on Christmas Day to remind him of his home.
-Thinking of them made him cry and his animal friends heard him call softly ‘mummy, mummy’.
+So, every winter, Johnny planted a pine branch in the earth on Christmas Day to remind him of his home.
+Thinking of them made him cry and his animal friends heard him call softly, ‘Mummy, Mummy’.
 At the sight of his tears and the sound of his plaintive cry, Mama Doe would come running and play with him until he laughed and was happy again.

 With passing of time, Mama Doe, in her sensitivity and compassion, had come to learn the importance of that strange ceremony at that time of the year for her growing strange cub.
 On one special Christmas Day, she surprised him and planted a small pine branch with a single cone on it at the foot of Johnny’s sleeping nest.
 The boy was happy and, come night- time, when the night sky filled with glittering stars, by a magic plan all woodland animals and birds gathered quietly around the boy.

-One minute before midnight, Johnny remembered the words his daddy used to say on that special day, ’In few minutes, a baby will be born.
+One minute before midnight, Johnny remembered the words his daddy used to say on that special day. ’In few minutes, a baby will be born.
 We have nothing to offer him but the single cone on this tree.
 We have no tinsel, no candles, no cards, no sweets, no toys, no presents.
 We have nothing.
 We only have our friendship.
 Let us remain together.
 Our love is all we need.’

 The boy was the only one who could sing.
 His voice spread, sweetly and clearly, all around the woodland and beyond: